anjalikabra18/Amazon-Ecommerce-Electronics-Recommender-Bot-/README.md

 4. **Web Scraping:**
    - The bot scrapes Amazon's website in real-time to retrieve product information.
 5. **Multimodal Processing:**
-   - Handles text, voice, and image inputs to ensure robust interaction.
+   - Handles text, voice inputs to ensure robust interaction.
 6. **Semantic Search with Embeddings:**
    - Converts user queries and product data into embeddings using OpenAI models.
    - Allows the bot to understand user intent and provide more relevant responses.